-The ancient Mayan civilization existed in present-day Mexico and Central America from 2600 BC until the Spanish arrived in the 16th century.
+The ancient Maya civilization existed in present-day Mexico and Central America from 2600 BC until the Spanish arrived in the 16th century.
 Part of the Mesoamerican culture, which included various indigenous tribes in the region, the Maya made important discoveries in the areas of science and cosmology which enabled them to create a complex calendar system.
 They were gifted designers and architects who built grand structures including royal residences, galactic observatories, sanctuary pyramids, straight roads, and canals.
 The Maya also invented elastic a long time before the process of vulcanization, or rubber-making, was discovered.
 Other innovations included the creation of immense underground repositories to store water during the dry season.

 The Maya studied the heavenly bodies and recorded information on the development of the sun, the moon, Venus, and the stars.
 Despite the fact that there were just 365 days in the Haab year, they knew that a year was slightly longer than 365 days, calculating it to be 365.2420 days (the true approximation is 365.2422).
-This is more precise than the estimation of 365.2425 which is used by the Gregorian calendar, meaning that the Mayan calendar was more accurate than our own.
-Mayan astronomers worked out that 81 lunar months constituted 2,392 days.
+This is more precise than the estimation of 365.2425 which is used by the Gregorian calendar, meaning that the Maya calendar was more accurate than our own.
+Maya astronomers worked out that 81 lunar months constituted 2,392 days.
 This puts the length of the lunar month at 29.5308 days, astoundingly close to the modern estimation of 29.53059 days.
 They also worked out the 584-day cycle of Venus with a slight difference of only two hours.
 The Maya studied Jupiter, Mars, and Mercury and recorded celestial information like obscuration, or the path of one planet in front of the other.
-Mayan astronomers were very accurate and way ahead of their European counterparts.
+Maya astronomers were very accurate and way ahead of their European counterparts.

 9. Ball Courts